 This concentration card game gives your brain a real workout.
 Flipped Out is far more advanced than typical memory card games.

-To begin, click the Small, Medium, or Large link under the picture at left.
+To begin, click the Play Game link or button under the picture at left.
 This opens the game in a pop-up window.
 Wait for the game to load, then click the "Play" button.

 I can't emphasize enough how advanced this game is compared to the traditional "Concentration" memory game played with a deck of cards.
 This is a true brain game.